erxes/erxes/docs/docs/user/contacts.md

 title: Contacts
 ---

 Coordinate and manage your companies and customers in one go from company database.
-It enables you to filter companies and customers by websites, size, plan industry, session count in an more realistic way.
+It enables you to filter companies and customers by websites, size, plan industry, session count in a more realistic way.

 ---